webpack-contrib/image-minimizer-webpack-plugin/README.md

 ```

 #### `manifest`

+Contain optimized list of images from other plugins.

 Note: contains only assets compressed by plugin.
 Note: Manifest will be contain list of optimized images only after `emit` event.